hicommonwealth/commonwealth/packages/load-testing/README.md

 ### test-load

-Definition: `chmod u+x scripts/k6.sh && ./scripts/k6.sh <path-to-test-file> <environment> <cloud | null>`
+Definition: `chmod u+x scripts/k6.sh && ./scripts/k6.sh`

-Description: Executes the specified Typescript k6 load test using Docker against the specified environment.
-The environment argument is optional (defaults to local) but can be set to frick, frack, or beta.
+Description: Use `pnpm test-load --help` to see available options.
+The script executes a specified Typescript k6 load test using Docker against a specified app environment.

 Considerations: Executing load tests with Docker is less performant than executing them with a native k6 installation (see [test-load-native](#test-load-native)).
 Requires Grafana, Prometheus, Postgres, and the Commonwealth app to be running.